-In ten states, it has gotten harder for citizens to register or stay registered if they move.
-In North Carolina, for example, voters can no longer register the same day that they vote.
-Why does this matter?
+In 2023, only about half of the states offer sameday registration.5 Why does this matter?
 Because the voting lists have many errors!
 In the past, if your name did not appear on the list of registered voters when you came to vote, you could just register again right there.
 Same-day registration made voting easier for everyone by allowing voters to do everything in one trip.